andersonscreekps/andersonscreekps-website/content/our-school/enrolments.md

 ## Preparing for school

 Starting school is a big change for a child (as well as parents and carers).
-You can help you child prepare for school by helping them understand what is happening and familiarising them with the school environment.
+You can help your child prepare for school by helping them understand what is happening and familiarising them with the school environment.

 We offer a variety of programs to introduce children to our school.
 You can find details of these on our [Foundation page](/learning/foundation/ "Foundation").
-The Victorian Government also has a [guide to starting primary school ](https://www.vic.gov.au/starting-primary-school-guide "Starting primary school guide")that you may find helpful.
+The Victorian Government also has a [guide to starting primary school ](https://www.vic.gov.au/starting-primary-school-guide "Starting primary school guide")and a [Transition to school information sheet](https://www.education.vic.gov.au/Documents/childhood/professionals/learning/translations/English-information-sheet-transition-to-school.pdf "Transition to school information sheet") that you may find helpful.